 Being from a small town I felt right at home transferring to WSU Spokane.
 I love being a Coug and being a part of the WSU family!

 Hello!
-My name is Rochelle Taicz and I am a second-year student in the College of Pharmacy and Pharmaceutical Sciences.
-I was born and raised in the Pacific Northwest and am always looking for my next outdoor adventure!
-I have enjoyed biking the Centennial Trail, hiking Mt.
+My name is Rochelle and I am a third-year student in the College of Pharmacy and Pharmaceutical Sciences.
+I was born and raised in Woodinville, WA and I am always looking for my next outdoor adventure!
+I enjoy biking the Centennial Trail, hiking Mt.
 Spokane, and leaving city limits to explore the great outdoors.
-When I am not hitting the books or learning to cook new dishes, I love learning new languages and am currently trying to become fluent in Spanish!
+When I am not hitting the books or learning to cook new dishes, I love spending time with the friends that I have made in the pharmacy program!

-My love of pharmacy involves building a bridge between the science, chemistry, and biological knowledge of pharmaceutical practices with the everyday lifestyle of my patients to better create healthier, happier communities.
-I have seen firsthand how that bridge between a pharmacist and their patient is built on trust, patience, and compassion.
+My love of pharmacy is rooted in building a bridge between the science, chemistry, and biological knowledge of pharmaceutical practices with the everyday lifestyle of my patients to better create healthier, happier communities.

 Hey everyone, my name is Kiara White, and I am from Fontana, CA!
 I am an undergraduate student studying Speech and Hearing Sciences at WSU Spokane.